contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 # Field settings

 ## Name
 The *Name* property describes the field content.
 The *Name* entered here will be displayed to an author when creating an entry.
 It's used to identify the chunk of content.
-This *Name* is also used to generate the field ID.
+This *Name* is also sanitised and used to generate the *Field ID*.

 > The *Name* field is limited to 50 alphanumeric characters or symbols.

 ## Field ID
 The *Field ID* is used to identify the field within a content type through the API. *Field ID's* have to be unique within a content type.

 The *Field ID* is automatically generated when creating a field name.
-Any name you enter will be sanitised.
 If you attempt to use a *Name* that is already in use then a number will be appended to the *Field ID*.

 > The *Field ID* is limited to 50 alphanumeric characters, symbols are not supported.